-Leone de Castris in Salice Salentino makes “Five Roses” – the first Rosè produced and bottled in Italy, and according to the estate, the first sold in the U.S. Bright cherry-red with notes of strawberry and rose, Five Roses is primarily Negro Amaro, with 10 percent Malvasia Nera di Lecce.
+Leone de Castris in Salice Salentino makes “Five Roses” – the first Rosè produced and bottled in Italy.
+According to the estate, the first sold in the U.S. Bright cherry-red with strawberry notes and rose, Five Roses is primarily Negro Amaro, with 10 percent Malvasia Nera di Lecce.
 Its name comes from the odd fact that several generations of the de Castris family had five children.

 Tomaresca in northern Puglia makes Calafuria, a crisp and elegant Rosato of Negroamaro grown on their vineyards along the Adriatic Coast.
 The Tuscan wine dynasty Antinori owns Tormaresca and other wineries around the world, including two in Napa Valley (Stag’s Leap and Antica).

 Layne Randolph, Napa Valley Register, August 2017